 Before a console can be displayed, it must be set as the

 SadConsole.Global.CurrentScreen or added as a child of the

 SadConsole.Console class instance, you are getting all of the basic functionality by default.
 However, the console will be blank, and you will need to configure it piece-by-piece.
 This means that you will have to print all of the things you want on the console every time you create it.
 This may work well for prototyping a design of some sort, but it doesn’t really give you anything reusable.

 The following example shows the basic steps to create a console that has some text on it.

-If you want to create a console that is consistently created the same every time it is instantiated, you should create a newly derived type.
+If you want to create a console that is consistently created the same every time it is instantiated, you should create a new class type.
 You can hard code size, behavior settings, or even the look of the console.

 This example creates a console that takes a string parameter as a title, and creates a small panel.